wacncontent/CustomizeTool/output/articles/app-service-web/app-service-app-service-environment-layered-security.md

 ## Additional Links and Information ##
+All articles and How-To's for Azure Environments are available in the [README for Application Service Environments](/documentation/articles/app-service-app-service-environments-readme/).

-Configuration [network security groups][NetworkSecurityGroupsClassic] on classic virtual networks.
+Configuring [network security groups][NetworkSecurityGroupsClassic] on classic virtual networks.

 Understanding [outbound IP addresses][NetworkArchitecture] and Azure Environments.